-Digital Marketers, how to manage productivity
+UPDATED: Digital Marketers: how to manage productivity

 Marketing and meetings go hand-in-hand.
 This is because in marketing there is a reviewal process, brain-storming, management and business meetings and client meetings.
 You cannot publish a post or email campaign without an approval process, no matter what the process is, there is always a meeting involved or several emails which can sometimes turn into a phone call.

 We survived another meeting that should have been an email.
-Yup, if you can dial down the meetings to increase time to work on campaigns, social media posts and project then do it!
+Yup, if you can dial down the meetings to increase time to work on campaigns, social media posts and projects then do it!
 This is what you should be spending more time on!

 Put the phone down!

 You are a digital marketer, which means you are always on your phone, something on Twitter might be trending!
 (We are making assumptions here, if that does not pertain to you, well done!)

-Get on a routine
+Find a routine

 A routine is discipline.
-You know every week this habits on Monday and Friday.
+You know every week from Monday through Friday certain tasks have to be completed.
 You have a weekly meeting on Monday but X project needs done so you will have to come in early or stay late.
 Get on a system and have overflow days for when your routine is ALL messed up.

 We want to hear from you, so what are you waiting for?
 Contact us today.Get In Touch